chances/dictionarybot/README.md

 `!dictionary define <word> [results=3]`
 Define a word giving a specified number of results.
-The number of results is limited to at most ten.
+The number of results is limited to at most eight.

 `define: <word>`
 Define a word giving the first three results.